-Out of the top ten OSHA violations for 2016, holding the fifth spot are electrical safety violations.
+Out of the list of top ten OSHA violations, electrical safety violations are a consistent member.
 Not too surprising as anyone who pays attention to OSHA's list will notice lockout/tagout (LO/TO) violations, electrical wiring methods, and electrical general requirements continually appear on this list, year after year.

 The Electrical Safety Foundation International (ESFI) recognizes May to be National Electrical Safety Month in order to devote an entire month to educating each other on steps we can all take to reduce the number of electrical-related fatalities, injuries, fires, and property loss.

 Know What’s Up with Electrical Safety

 Even with electrical safety best practices in effect, knowing the clearances between yourself, utility vehicles, and high-voltage power lines is an important facet of electrical safety.
 In regulation 1926, OSHA requires a 20-foot clearance, and workers “ensure that no part of the equipment, load line, or load (including rigging and lifting accessories), gets closer than 20 feet to the power line.”
 Further, for power lines with a voltage measuring between 350 and 1,000 kilovolts, the minimum distance is presumed to be 50 feet.